mxple/TPGsim/README.md

 A: naur.

 ## Contributing
 You can contribute to this project by opening pull requests!
 Opening issues or dming me (RIN#7777) about bugs is also appreciated.
-Lastly, you can gimme in-game donations of pots and feed power to RIN :)
+Lastly, you can gimme in-game donations of pots and feed power.
+IGN: RIN <3

 ## TODO List
  * I'm busy with college apps at the moment so nothing major will be changed until september.